SpaceX’s Starship: What you need to know about world's most powerful space rocket

-Starship’s cutting-edge design and multi-purpose abilities has the potential to change space exploration as we know it.
+Starship’s cutting-edge design and multi-purpose abilities has potential to change the future of space discoveries.

-After an unsuccessful attempt, the first and the most unique spacecraft Starship is scheduled to take-off from the Starbase facility, located in Boca Chica, Texas.

 Now pursuing a similar end, NASA awarded SpaceX with a $2.89bn contract to develop Starship into a lander, which will transport astronauts to the Moon.